sbdchd/blog/_posts/2018-09-02-react-redux-and-typescript-type-error.md

 ---
 layout: post
 date: 2018-09-02
 title: "React, Redux, and TypeScript walk into a – Type Error"
+description: Comparing Redux libraries for side-effect
 ---

 **Attention:** There is an accompanying TypeScript project for this post: